-On 13 July, 1743, Hollandia ran aground on Gunner Rock, off the southwest side of the Isles of Scilly.
-She was sailing too close to shore possibly due to foggy weather and poor visibility, and instead of sailing south after the English Channel, she sailed north, putting her on a collision course with the Isles of Scilly.
+On 13 July 1743, Hollandia ran aground on Gunner Rock, off the southwest side of the Isles of Scilly.
+She was sailing too close to shore, possibly due to foggy weather and poor visibility, and instead of sailing south after the English Channel, she sailed north, putting her on a collision course with the Isles of Scilly.
 With the bottom of the ship resting on Gunner Rock, the crew attempted to alert those on shore to the emergency through a salute of cannon fire, but Hollandia was too far out to sea for a rescue, and all those on board perished.

 The site of the wreck of Hollandia was surveyed and excavated after the initial discovery in 1971 by Rex Cowan, a notorious treasure hunter.
-The first survey of the main site was done in the winter of 1971, and spring of 1972 by Roy Graham and Nowel Pearce.
-The site was not easy to excavate due to its depth at around 28 meters, as well as the exposure to swells and strong tidal currents.
-The wreck itself was in a very decayed condition, and none of the timber structure of the ship survived, and only those artifacts lying in sand and gullies of the seabed were in fairly good shape.
+The first survey of the main site was done in the winter of 1971 and spring of 1972 by Roy Graham and Nowel Pearce.
+The site was not easy to excavate due to its depth of around 28 metres, as well as the exposure to swells and strong tidal currents.
+The wreck itself was in a very decayed condition, and none of the timber structures of the ship survived, and only those artifacts lying in sand and gullies of the seabed were in fairly good shape.
 Most items were found on the main site, although there were a lot of scattered artifacts on the northern and southern parts of the site.
 These artifacts were scattered after the wreck due to the swell and tidal currents.
 Because the wreck was not salvaged for her cargo, the site of Hollandia provided researchers with a very complete research site of a Dutch East Indiaman.

 These bricks were often used for ballast on outgoing voyages and were traded for goods in the Indies, where they were used in construction.
 It is still possible in towns in the former Dutch East Indies to see buildings that were built with these bricks.
 The coins were auctioned in 1972 and other items were auctioned by Sotheby's in 1975.